 No two parents will ever share exactly equal time with their kids.

 Let’s be honest…

 Kids get sick.

-Kids spend time with their friends.
+They spend time with their friends.

-Kids go on school field trips.
+And, they go on school field trips.

 Don’t get us wrong!
 Week on/week off has its benefits but only if it is right for your family.